LOgundare/sql-sales-database-analysis/README.md

 - Clone the repository
 - Open DBeaver and connect to your database
 - Run the `CREATE TABLE` scripts provided
-- Import the CSV into the appropriate tables
+- The raw dataset is located in `/data/sales_dataset.csv`.
+Import the CSV into the appropriate tables using DBeaver's data import tool.
 - Run queries from sample SQL file or notebook

 ⸻